Chin people of Burma/Myanmar

-The most important driving force that led to the formation of community-based voluntary organization in Norway was a strong desire in our society to assist each other more effectively especially in the area of local integration.
-Another important factor was encouraging suggestion from Norwegians, who foresaw the need to have such an organization for a newly arrived group of immigrants.
+The most important driving force that led to the formation of community-based voluntary organisation in Norway was a strong desire in our society to assist each other more effectively especially in the area of local integration.
+Another important factor was encouraging suggestion from Norwegians, who foresaw the need to have such an organisation for a newly arrived group of immigrants.

-After a series of discussions that took months and deep analyses on the possible cause and effect of the organization, its structure, functions and future, the first group of Chin refugees, estimated 40 individuals gathered in Froland on the 27th of July 2004 and founded a much needed voluntary organization, Chin Community in Norway (CCN).
-The CCN has gone through several leadership changes and many other challenges both within and from outside that in many times almost cripples the organization.
+After a series of discussions that took months and deep analyses on the possible cause and effect of the organisation, its structure, functions and future, the first group of Chin refugees, estimated 40 individuals gathered in Froland on the 27th of July 2004 and founded a much needed voluntary organisation, Chin Community in Norway (CCN).
+The CCN has gone through several leadership changes and many other challenges both within and from outside that in many times almost cripples the organisation.
 However due to the commitment of our members and leaders it is able maintain its work to this day.

-CCN invites members and supporters to contribute as much as possible to the organization ongoing and upcoming activities.
+CCN invites members and supporters to contribute as much as possible to the organisation ongoing and upcoming activities.

 CCN’s Aims and Objectives